Beef Enchiladas

 These are my favorite simple ground beef enchiladas that are super kid-friendly.
 They have a green chile beef filling and are topped with lots of enchilada sauce and cheese.
 They’re always a family favorite.

-- You can serve them with all of your favorite enchilada toppings like sour cream, avocado, lettuce, and tomatoes.
+- Serve these enchiladas with all of your favorite enchilada toppings like sour cream, avocado, lettuce, and tomatoes.

 - Red enchilada sauce – Use your favorite store bought sauce or make homemade enchilada sauce.
 This is an easy way to control the level of “heat” in your enchiladas too.

-- Canned diced green chiles – I buy the mild ones for the kiddos, but you can use the spicy ones for some heat.
+- Canned diced green chiles – I buy the mild chiles for the kiddos, but you can use the spicy ones for some heat.

-- Soft taco shells – I use 6-inch flour tortillas.
+- Soft taco shells – I use 6-inch flour tortillas, but you can use corn tortillas if you prefer.

 - Shredded cheddar cheese – Or use shredded Mexican blend cheese.
 Remember getting a block and shredding it yourself is always going to have the best result.